sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 Create a `README.md` for documentation both near code and for import in Storybook.
 Create a [Storybook](https://storybook.js.org/docs/react/get-started/introduction) story for live devtools of your component.

-:information: _Tip:_ Test your package locally with [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link)
+ℹ️ _Tip:_ Test your package locally with [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link)

 ### Workflow